tldr-pages/tldr/pages/linux/imgp.md

 > Command line image resizer and rotator for JPEG and PNG images.

-- Convert some images and directories:
+- Convert single images and/or whole directories containing valid image formats:

 `imgp -x {{1366x1000}} {{path/to/dir}} {{path/to/file}}`

-- Scale an image by 75% and overwrite the source image:
+- Scale an image by {{75%}} and overwrite the source image:

 `imgp -x 75 -w ~/image.jpg`